alex-gutev/live_cells_cpp/doc/1-cells.md

 2. The value of `a` is set to `3`, which:
    1. Causes the value of `sum` to be recomputed
    2. Calls the watch function defined in 1.
-3. The value of `b` is set to `4`, which likewise also results in the sum being recomputed and the watch function being called.
+3. The value of `b` is set to `4`, which likewise also results in `sum` being recomputed and the watch function being called.

 ## Batch Updates

 The values of multiple cells can be set simultaneously in a *batch update*.
-The effect of this is that while the values of the cells are changed as soon as the `value()` setter method is called, the observers of the cells are only notified after all the cell values have been set.
+The effect of this is that while the values of the cells are changed as soon as the `value()` setter method, or assignment operator, is called, the observers of the cells are only notified after all the cell values have been set.

 Batch updates are performed with `live_cells::batch()`, which takes a function that is called to set the values of one or more cells: